doocs/leetcode/solution/2700-2799/2744.Find Maximum Number of String Pairs/README_EN.md

 ### Solution 1: Hash Table

-We can use a hash table $cnt$ to store the number of occurrences of each string's reversed string in the array $words$.
+We can use a hash table $cnt$ to store the number of occurrences of each reversed string in the array $words$.

-Traverse the array $words$, for each string $w$, we directly add the value of $cnt[w]$ to the answer, then increase the occurrence count of $w$'s reversed string by $1$.
+We iterate through the array $words$.
+For each string $w$, we add the number of occurrences of its reversed string to the answer, then increment the count of $w$ by $1$.

-After the traversal ends, we can get the maximum number of matches.
+Finally, we return the answer.

-The time complexity is $O(L)$, and the space complexity is $O(L)$, where $L$ is the sum of the lengths of the strings in the array $words$.
+The time complexity is $O(n)$, and the space complexity is $O(n)$.
+Here, $n$ is the length of the array $words$.

 <!-- tabs:start -->